ashilohfaith-debug/LeetCode/Day001/containsDuplicates.md

 Using an `enhanced for loop` (or `for-each loop`), we add the values from array `nums` into the HashSet `set`.

-Before adding each value into the HashSet, we check whether the elements has already been added.
+Before adding each value into the HashSet, we check whether the element has already been added.
 If it has, we return false.
 Otherwise, we return true.